singleballplay/picam/README.md

 # Prebuilt Image

 For convenience, a prebuilt image is available.
-It is built off the latest Raspbian stretch lite image (2019-04-08) but already has the setup procedure completed.
+It is built using the pi-gen project to build a custom Raspbian Buster lite image which already has the setup procedure completed.
 It also has SSH enabled and the hostname has been changed to *picam*.
 After writing the image to a card, plug the device in with a networking cable and give it a moment to boot up and visit [http://picam:5000](http://picam:5000).
 You can configure the WiFi from there along with all of the other configuration of devices.

+## Outdated: new build coming soon
 Download [picam.zip](https://drive.google.com/file/d/1XV0cs_vLUJpFhLJIByGtP0IOqVeAo0fj/view)

 SHA-256: 82103060a3e0966bc86106e5b9c018f823859d4577c44d31400cffd23e9fb83c